 Beta-blockers work best for managing short-term anxiety about specific events, rather than long-term anxiety.
 For example, you can take a beta-blocker before giving a public speech if that’s something that makes you feel anxious.

-A 2016 review of existing research about using short-term propranolol for treating different anxiety disorders found that its effects were similar to those of benzodiazepines.
+A of existing research about using short-term propranolol for treating different anxiety disorders found that its effects were similar to those of benzodiazepines.
 These are another class of medication that’s often used to treat anxiety and panic disorders.
 However, benzodiazepines can cause a range of side effects, and some people have a higher risk of becoming dependent on them.

 Still, the same review found that beta-blockers weren’t very effective for social phobias.

 People respond differently to medications, especially when it comes to treating mental health issues like anxiety.
 What works for one person may not work at all for someone else.
 You may also need additional treatment options for your anxiety while taking beta-blockers, to get to the more psychological aspects.

 Both atenolol and propranolol come in pill form.
 The amount you should take depends on both the type of beta-blocker and your medical history.
 Never take more than what your doctor prescribes.

 You’ll likely notice results the first time you take beta-blockers for anxiety, but they can take an hour or two to reach their full effect.
 During this time, you’ll feel your heart rate decrease, which might make you feel more relaxed.

 Depending on your symptoms, your doctor might suggest taking a beta-blocker regularly or just before stressful events.
 Usually, beta-blockers will be used in combination with other treatments such as therapy, lifestyle changes, and other medications.